Staying Warm And Sticky With A Few Storms On Wednesday ........

 Tuesday Night: Muggy with a 30% risk of evening showers.
 Lows in the lower to middle 70s.
 Light south winds.

 Wednesday: Hot and sticky with a 40% risk of mainly afternoon storms.
 Highs near 90 degrees, with heat indices in the upper 90s.
 Southwest winds at 5 to 10 mph.

 Wednesday Night: Muggy with a 30% risk of evening showers.
 Lows in the lower to middle 70s.
 South winds at 3 to 6 mph.

-Winds will be from the southwest Wednesday at 15 to 25 knots with gusts over 30 kts.
-Offshore wave heights will be from 6 to11 feet with swells around 2 to 3 feet on the Albemarle and Pamlico sounds.
+Winds will be out of the south at 10 to 15 knots Wednesday becoming southwest at 15 to 20 knots on Thursday.
+Offshore wave heights will run 2 to 3 feet.
+Swells will run around 1 foot on the Albemarle and Pamlico Sounds.

 Skies will be partly to mostly cloudy, with a 30% risk of showers.
 Winds will blow from the south at 10 to 15 mph.

 - Rising sea levels will mean extreme floods along the coast of the Carolinas in coming years with billions of dollars in property in danger according to new reports from a nonprofit group of scientists.